-Deeming it best to await the return of General Rodas and the political secretary, Mr. Fernandez, before acting under the instruction contained in your dispatch, I have, in an interview with them to-day, stated that I had received your instructions to protest against the indiscriminate execution of the decree referred to.
+Deeming it best to await the return of General Rodas and the political secretary, Mr. Fernandez, before acting under the instruction contained in your dispatch, I have, in an interview with them to-day, stated that I had received your instructions to protest against the indiscriminate execution of the degree referred to criminate execution of the decree referred to.